If you are looking for a fun project and something that will bring your feline friends endless joy, you can’t go wrong with a DIY cat tree!

 - Bushy Greenery or fake tree leaves

-You can find the full plan here or get an idea from the video below:
+You can find the full plan here.

 2. Kitty Loft With Concealed Litter Box